ROIRoute Canon

 Subscription Engine (growth module) — Stripe webhooks → DynamoDB state machine; trials, upgrades, cancellations, and dunning automated end-to-end.
 Replaces Stripe Billing, Chargebee.

 Product Catalog (growth module) — courses, coaching packages, digital products, memberships hosted on the customer's own infrastructure with no per-student fees and no platform cut.
-Replaces Kajabi, Teachable, Podia.
+Replaces course and membership platform layers.

 Advanced Analytics Dashboard (growth module, planned) — post-conversation Lambda aggregates data across every active capability and renders personalized analytics including session replay, qualification scoring, and auto-generated meeting agendas.
 No external vendor offers this; it requires the full integrated stack.